mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 So the verse of *parinama*, this is the conclusion.

-And also, the introduction, “Invocation”.
+And also, the introduction, “Invocation.”
 Whatever kind of book is written, the author has a certain purpose why.
 Particularly, the author tried to write something on the basis of full devotion to the Triple Treasure.
 So that is the Invocation.
 The Invocation is written in the strong devotion toward the Triple Treasure.

 Do you have questions so far?